renerocksai/rrisc/_vimghdl.md

-# vim, tmux, ghdl & gtkwave workflow
+# 6. Vim, tmux, ghdl & gtkwave workflow

 Via ssh.
 On a Chromebook :)